se7en-illa/se7en-illa/README.md

 #### I am currently...

+- 📚 Wrapping up my experience as a student of Fullstack Academy's Future Code Program
 - 💻 Building a web app using Web Audio API to mimic the behavior of a guitar loop pedal.
-- 🤸🏻‍♀️ Practicing handstands and contortion in my living room

 #### To contact me...